akerbos/dh-tools/README.md

 ### Missing resources

-You will have to provide a couple of files I can not distribute due to the respective licenses.
+You will have to provide the fonts since I can not distribute them due to the respective licenses.
 Put them all into `resources`.

- * `dh_logo.png` -- used on chapter sheets and item cards.
-   I use the one from the original character sheet; use a PDF viewer to extract it and then cut it to the exact dimensions the dummy file has.

- * `dh_icon.png` -- used on the postage stamps.
-   I use the Brotherhood crest cut from the logo.
-Cut to the same size as the dummy as well.

  * `ARJULIAN.ttf` -- used for headlines on all sheets.
     Find it e.g. [here](http://www.fontzone.net/font-details/ar-julian).